• Skip to primary navigation

 Spicy Korean rice cakes in a bowl with chopsticks.

-This Korean dish is one of my favorite!
-It has the perfect combination of sweet and spicy and is loaded with flavor and texture!
+This popular Korean dish is one of my favorites!
+It has the perfect combination of sweet and spicy and is LOADED with flavor and texture.
+It’s the one recipe I make over and over again regarding the season.

 🥢 What is Tteokbokki?